Jump to:

 The soaring temperatures of the high-summer August days mean great growing conditions continue.
 But it also means harvest – not just for the farmers, but for you too!

-The great varieties and produce you have been growing throughout summer will likely be harvested in August if not before.
+The great varieties and produce you’ve been growing throughout summer will likely be harvested in August, if not before.
 But that doesn’t mean there’s no planting to be done – you can start getting the garden ready for autumnal growing.

 August Plant or Sow Indoors: Plant or Sow Outdoors: Flowers: Coleus Larkspur, Poppies, Cornflowers, Feverfew, Potentilla, Winter Flowering Bedding such as Winter Pansies, Violas and Primroses.
 Fruit and Vegetables: N/A Parsley, Spring Cabbage, Spring Onions Strawberries.

-From August you can Harvest: Aubergine, Celeriac, Celery, Onion, Potatoes, Shallots, and Sweetcorn – as well as anything you’ve not harvested from previous months.
+- Sweetcorn – as well as anything you’ve not harvested from previous months

 Coleus: Use potting mix and press seeds into the top of the soil without covering.
 Cover with plastic and place on a warm windowsill (21-23°) in view of sunlight.

-California Poppies: Plant and forget – these poppies prefer to be neglected.
-They will produce bright but short-lived blooms.
+California Poppies: Plant and forget, as these poppies prefer to be neglected.
+They’ll produce bright but short-lived blooms.

 Feverfew: Sow outdoors into prepared seed beds for best results.